Embedding-Enhanced Giza++: Improving Alignment in Low- and High- Resource Scenarios Using Embedding Space Geometry: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Elias Stengel-Eskin, Mahsa Yarmohammadi, and Marc Marone for fruitful discussion about alignment.
-The first author would like to thank Martin St. Denis for lending an ear during brainstorming sessions, and for his ideas about the graphic used in this work.
+The authors would like to thank Elias Stengel-Eskin, Mahsa Yarmohammadi, and Marc Marone for fruitful discussion on alignment.
+The first author would like to thank Martin St. Denis for his ideas about the graphic used in this work.